Explore Jobs

 American digital nomad statistics

-The US has been a major digital nomad hotspot in recent years, with a large share of workers with this lifestyle being from the US.
-Here are some interesting US-based digital nomad statistics we’ve gathered:
+The US remains a vibrant hub for digital nomads, with a significant proportion of this workforce originating from the country.
+Here are some compelling US-based digital nomad statistics:

 • There are currently 17.3 million digital nomads in the US.